RoblabWh/AllAbout360/README.md

 The last Parameter would be the blend.
 You can also use the blend to see how your eyes overlap and use that to make a better calibration.

 ![blendimage](https://user-images.githubusercontent.com/74601419/119028611-f5d53600-b9a7-11eb-917e-96a454249a67.png)

+To genarate the Mappingfile press enter.
+It will be generated as mapping-table.txt in the build folder.

+# Mapping
+The Mappingsoftware uses a mappingfile and one or two input videofiles to create a equirectangularprojection.